-- The offence must be endorsable
+- The driving offence must be endorsable

-Instead they may receive a postal requisition requiring them to attend court or possibly to produce the driving licence at a Police Station within 7 days.
-If the licence can be produced within 7 days, it’s possible that the fixed Penalty and licence may be endorsed provided the number of points does not then equal or exceed 12 in number.
+If these conditions cannot be satisfied, you may not be able to receive a fixed penalty notice.
+Instead you may receive a postal requisition requiring you to attend court or possibly to produce your driving licence at a police station within 7 days.
+If you can produce your licence within 7 days, it’s possible that the fixed penalty and licence may be endorsed, provided the number of points does not then equal or exceed 12 in number.

-The fixed Penalty Notice must contain certain information including:
+The fixed penalty notice must contain certain information including:

 - Offering sufficient information for it to be challenged, if it is not accepted

 If the FPN is simply affixed to a vehicle and not given to the driver or the registered keeper of the vehicle, different rules apply.